Mid Cork Rules 2021

 Your appointed referee must return a completed match report to the Mid Cork Secretary within 48 hrs of the match.
 Referees who consistently fail to return completed reports will be restricted from refereeing in the Division.
 In the case of any serious incidents the match report must be submitted within 24hrs.

-For all league semi-finals the Mid Cork Board shall appoint the referee.
+For all league semi-finals and finals the Mid Cork Board shall appoint the referee.

 Referees to be drawn from approved County Board list only.